k8ieone/NetBoard/README.md

 Each *server* object contains 2 variables:
 1. `serverName` - a string that will be used as heading of the server card (also can be pretty much anything)
 1. `serverURL` - (a string that) contains the URL of your Netdata node

+## Advanced configuration
+All *advanced options* are configured in the HTML itself.
+I recommend changing what server `dashboard.js` is fetched from.
+This can be done by changing the address of the script with the following comment:
+> Here dashboard.js is loaded
+Netdata setings (like unloading charts that are not visible, etc.) are also configurable in `index.html`.